 Record the date on which the observation was made (DD.MM.YYYY).

 Record the local time at which the observation was begun (24-hour clock).

 Record the name or names of the personnel that made the observation.

 - Observation Location – Record the nearest prominent topographic landmark (mountain, pass, drainage, avalanche path, etc.), political landmark (town, road mile, etc.), or geographic coordinates (latitude/longitude or UTM).
 If observing a fracture line profile, note the location within the avalanche path.

 - Aspect – Record the direction that the slope faces where the observation was made (i.e. N, NE, E, SE, S, SW, W, NW, flat; or degrees azimuth).

 - Elevation – Record the elevation of the observation site above sea level (meters).

 - Slope Angle – Record the incline of the slope where the observation was made (degrees).

 5. Current Weather

-- Sky Conditions – Record the sky conditions as Clear, Few, Scattered, Broken, Overcast, or Obscured.
+- Sky Conditions – Record the sky conditions as Clear, Few, Scattered, Broken, Overcast, or Obscured (or scale in oktas).

-- Air temperature – Record the current air temperature to the nearest 0.5 °C (or whole °F).
+- Air temperature – Record the current air temperature in degrees Celsius to the nearest 0.5 °C.

-- Precipitation Type and Rate – Record the precipitation type and rate
+- Precipitation Type and Rate – Record the precipitation type (snow, graupel, rain, hail) and rate

-- Wind – Record the wind speed and direction.
+- Wind – Record the measured or estimated wind speed and direction.

-- Surface Penetration – Record the surface penetration (Section 1.18).
+- Surface Penetration – Record the surface penetration of boot or skis in cm.

 6. Snowpack Properties

-Observe and record the necessary snowpack properties as described in post (TAG).
+Observe and record the necessary snowpack properties as described in post.